 Adult Opportunities

-Enrich your understanding of our local natural areas by learning to identify the most common native plants.
+Enrich your understanding of Illinois’ local natural areas by learning to identify common native plants.

 Content Detail

-Knowing the names of the common plants you see on your walks, bike rides, or volunteer days can deepen your connection with the natural world.
-In this class, you will learn what to look for when identifying a plant, and then spend time walking the grounds of The Morton Arboretum with an expert, learning the names and identifying characteristics of common native plants.
+Knowing the names of the common native plants you see on your walks, bike rides, or volunteer days can deepen your connection with the natural world.
+In this class, you will learn what to look for when identifying a plant, and then spend time walking the grounds of The Morton Arboretum with an expert, learning the names and identifying characteristics of common native plants of northern Illinois.

 This class is great for the beginner or for any naturalist looking to brush up on native plant ID.